pulumi/workshops/aws-getting-started-cicd/README.md

 #### 2. Configure Pulumi GitHub Actions

 With IaC and version control in place, we are one step closer to defining the infrastructure pipeline.
 As a next step, we need to add a trigger to run the IaC automatically.
-We'll use the [Pulumi GitHub Actions](https://github.com/pulumi/actions), which is responsible for instantiating the infrastructure and running the application.
+We'll use the [Pulumi GitHub Actions](https://github.com/pulumi/actions), responsible for instantiating the infrastructure and running the application.

 ✅ Add a secret to store your Pulumi access token to be used by Actions.